Differential gene expression

 genes = genes1.tolist() + genes2.tolist()

 As you can see, we have many sex chromosome related genes among the top DE genes.
-And if you remember from the QC lab, we have inbalanced sex distribution among our subjects, so this may not be related to covid at all.
+And if you remember from the QC lab, we have inbalanced sex distribution among our subjects, so this is probably not related to covid at all.

 8.1 Remove sex chromosome genes